jmadibekov/olympiadarchives/README.md

-# olympiadarchives
+# olympiadarchives.org

-Website containing archives from past Competitive Programming Olympiads
+You can find here the archives of past olympiads in informatics :)